xbeat/Machine-Learning/README.md

 Hyperbolic geometry is a non-Euclidean geometry that challenges our intuition about parallel lines and the nature of space.
 In hyperbolic space, the sum of angles in a triangle is less than 180 degrees, and there are infinitely many parallel lines through a point not on a given line.

+## Generative Data Augmentation and Bayesian Techniques in Machine Learning

+Generative Data Augmentation (GDA)

+Generative Data Augmentation is a technique that leverages generative models to create synthetic data for training machine learning models.
+This approach helps to increase dataset size and diversity, potentially improving model performance and generalization.

 ## Predicting Premier League Winner with Random Forest

 Introduction to Predicting Premier League Winners

 Predicting the winner of the Premier League using machine learning has become an exciting application of data science in sports.
 This presentation focuses on using the Random Forest algorithm, implemented in Python, to forecast the potential champion of the 2023-2024 season.

+## Dimensionality Reduction Methods for Preserving Data Variance

+Principal Component Analysis (PCA) for Dimensionality Reduction

+PCA is a powerful technique for reducing dimensionality while preserving the maximum variance in the data.
+It works by identifying the principal components, which are orthogonal vectors that capture the most significant patterns in the dataset.

 ## Leaky ReLU Function in Machine Learning with Python